 Asian company to watch

-India-based Agaram Technologies offers its Qualis LIMS along with a suite of other intelligent lab-informatics software.
+India-based Agaram Technologies offers its Qualis LIMS and a suite of other intelligent lab-informatics software.
 It’s been around since 1998, but its products should see increasing demand.
 With an office in the U.S., it’s well-positioned for growth.

 Telemedicine has been in practice for many years now.
 It can eliminate the need to be physically present with a doctor.
 This made it especially attractive for extending healthcare services to remote and rural communities.